A400M (Future Large Aircraft) Military Transport Aircraft

 The need for airdrops and tactical flight requires good low-airspeed flight and the aircraft also has long-range and high-cruise speed for rapid and flexible deployment.

 Final assembly of the composite (carbon-reinforced plastic - CRP) wingbox is taking place at Airbus UK in Filton.
-GKN Aerospace of the UK has supplied the complex carbon composite wing spars.
+GKN Aerospace in the UK has supplied the complex carbon composite wing spars.
 Denel Aviation of South Africa is the supplier of the fuselage top shells and wing-fuselage fairings.
-EADS, Augsburg, is supplying the 7m×4m composite cargo door.
+EADS, Augsburg, is supplying the 7m × 4m composite cargo door.

-Fuselage assembly is at Airbus Deutschland in Bremen.
+Fuselage assembly is at Airbus Deutschland in Bremen, Germany.
 Final assembly of the A400M aircraft takes place at EADS CASA in Seville.

 Cockpit of the military transporter